Artists' Views on Robotics Involvement in Painting Productions: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{rt} has always been a mirror of the human spirit—an intimate expression of emotion, identity, and cultural context.
-As technology becomes increasingly intertwined with our daily lives, it also begins to shape how we create, perceive, and share artistic experiences.
-If art reflects who we are, and technology is increasingly embedded in how we live and create, then the artistic process itself inevitably evolves.
+\IEEEPARstart{A}rt has always been a mirror of the human spirit.
+It is an intimate expression of emotion, identity, and cultural context.
+Meanwhile, technology is becoming increasingly intertwined with our daily lives, and it is beginning to shape how we create, perceive, and share artistic experiences.
+If art reflects who we are, then its process evolves as technology shapes how we live and create.
+Recently, robotic systems have been employed as creative agents.

-In recent years, robotic systems have been employed not only as tools in the hands of artists, but also as creative agents in their own.
 From algorithmically-generated paintings \cite{schaldenbrand2022frida} to autonomous robotic brushstrokes \cite{schurmann2025neuromorphic}, these technologies challenge traditional boundaries between the artist and the medium.
-Yet, while much attention has been devoted to the technical capabilities of robots in the arts, less is known about how artists themselves perceive and navigate their relationship with a robotic collaborator during the creative process.
+While research has focused on what robots can contribute to art, little is known about how artists experience creating \textit{with} them.

-In this work, we investigated how artists experience their relationship with a robot during a collaborative artistic creation.
-By positioning artists as stakeholders in this emerging landscape, we aim to shed light on the dynamics of human-robot co-creation.
-To achieve this, we conducted a longitudinal study where artists took part in collaborative painting sessions.
+We examine how artists experience collaboration with a robot during artistic creations.
+To achieve this, we conducted a longitudinal study where artists and the robot performed collaborative paintings.
 Each artist performed a total of $6$ painting sessions, $3$ with another human artist and $3$ with a robot (Figure \ref{fig:conditions}).
-We conducted semi-structured exit interviews to understand how participants experienced the collaborations.
-The interviews explored their reflections on the nature of the interaction, the perceived agency attributed to the robot, the creative flow during the activity, and how they perceived the robot's ability to engage socially and contribute artistically to the painting.
+Through semi-structured exit interviews, we explored their reflections on the nature of the interaction, the perceived agency attributed to the robot, the creative flow, and how they perceived the robot's ability to engage socially and contribute artistically to the paintings.
+Our findings advance understanding of human–robot collaboration in the arts by foregrounding artists’ lived experience.

-The emerging results from this work directly contribute to a more nuanced understanding of human-robot collaboration in the arts and creativity, which accounts for both the lived experience of co-creation and the cultural embrace of robotically assisted artwork.